vongomben/lutopia/_pages/about.md

 We are wandering in Ozora, hopefully finding a space at Microcosmos next year.

-A BIG tanks to all the people that helped and joined Lutopia in the years, falling in love - at least once - for Ozora: Katia Sven Andrea Marcella Tito Eleonora Vincenzo Livia Ilaria Marta Lorenzo Mitch Stefania Valentina Valentina Chiara Andindi -
+A BIG tanks to all the people that helped and joined Lutopia in the years, falling in love - at least once - for Ozora: Katia Sven Andrea Marcella Tito Eleonora Vincenzo Livia Ilaria Marta Lorenzo Mitch Stefania Valentina Valentina Chiara Andindi Stephan Kineret Andrea Herwig -